 They encounter the Masque and the Morlocks, Sabretooth, and Caliban, all in one fell meeting.
 All Cable cares about is that Rictor is retrieved.
 Cable has the New Mutants watch as Caliban breaks Sabretooth's back - then they head home.

 The New Mutants are then led to Madripoor.
-Cable has tracked Mutant Liberation Front activities to the crime city and plans to defeat Stryfe with the added help of Sunfire.
+It is here that Cable has tracked Mutant Liberation Front activities and plans to defeat Stryfe with the added help of Sunfire.
 The MLF plans to release a drug into the drinking water of major cities unless all their demands are met.
-The team splits up and Sunfire leads the flyers while Cable takes the ground troops.
-While Sunfire's group gets captured, Cable takes on a new enemy, his old rival Wolverine.
+The team splits up and Sunfire leads the members with flight capabilities, while Cable takes the ground troops.
+While Sunfire's group gets captured, Cable takes on a familiar foe, his old rival Wolverine.
 The fight is pretty brutal and is only stopped by the quick thinking of Rictor.
-Realizing the two men are on the same side, the team up and take down the MLF by detonating explosives within the same warehouse as the chemical drug.
+Realizing the two men are on the same side, they team up and take down the MLF by detonating explosives within the same warehouse as the chemical drug.
 The good guys make it out alive, but so do the bad guys.

 It isn't until the events of the X-Tinction Agenda that Cable is officially labeled a mutant and that his eye starts glowing.
 During the event, Cable shows a very gruff and abrasive side, along with an aspect of genuine care for the young mutants.
 He gets bent all out of shape when Genoshan Magistrates attack and Storm locks all the experienced mutants in the underground portion of the X-Mansion.
 He also takes the assimilation of Wolfsbane into a mutate pretty hard, especially since he is the one who had asked Moira MacTaggart to let Wolfsbane stay in his care.
-The make matters worse, one of his charges, Warlock, is killed.
-When confronted by Cameron Hodge, Cable has no scruples about taking the man on, one-on-one.
+Matters are made worse, when one of his charges, Warlock, is killed.
+When confronted by Cameron Hodge, Cable has no scruples about taking him on, one-on-one.
 Cable gets beat pretty bad.

 During the attack on the Genoshan Citadel, Cable also shows incredible respect for mutants from the other teams, whether from planned attacks or impromptu.
 He approves of a formal plan by Cyclops and, even more impressive, gets into a drop-of-a-hat battle alongside Gambit to try to free the prisoners.
-Once Hodge is defeated, Cable takes his New Mutants home, minus the deceased Warlock and the genetically altered Wolfsbane.
-(Wolfsbane wanted to stay in Genosha to help free other mutates with Havok.)
+Once Hodge is defeated, Cable takes his New Mutants home (minus the deceased Warlock and the genetically altered Wolfsbane who wanted to stay in Genosha to help free other mutates with Havok).